How I can help

 For as long as I can remember, I’ve always been curious about the world and people.
 I wanted to see different places and meet different people in additional to a multitude of seemingly unconnected things: technology, psychology, brain chemistry, personality, creativity, MOOC just to name a few.

-From a bustling Southeast Asian city to the academic lab in San Francisco Bay Area, to crunching out computer code at a Polish startup in the South Silesia, to teaching high-school IT in Bosnia-Herzegovina, to managing projects at the world's largest logistic company, to helping an obscure mobile/IoT security startup become one of the hottest startups in the Czech Republic and KPMG's Best British Mobile Startup 2016 finalist, to immersing in the local cultures of more than 60 countries and meeting with no less than 90 nationalities, I've learned from the experts as well as from the street the code of the individuals and their worlds.
+From a bustling city in Southeast Asia to an academic lab in San Francisco Bay Area, to crunching out computer code at a Polish startup in the South Silesia, to teaching Information Technology in Bosnia-Herzegovina, to managing projects at the world's largest logistic company, to helping an obscure mobile/Internet of Things security startup become one of the hottest startups coming out the Czech Republic, to immersing in the local cultures of more than 60 countries, I've learned from the experts as well as from the streets the code of the individuals and their worlds.

-My dojo is at café bars, train stations, airports, hotel lounge, backpackers’ common areas..
+My dojo is at café bars, train stations, airports, hotel lounges and backpackers’ common areas.

 Thank you for visiting.